RichardCanXu/ClingoProject/README.md

 Clingo is distributed under the [MIT License](LICENSE.md).

-Insurance.txt is the solution for the min-max insurance referee problem described in the pdf
+Insurance.txt is the solution for the min-max insurance referee problem in description.pdf